CW: direct mention of heavy stuff (no details), dick talk (penises)

 Bad things, difficult things, or uncomfortable things are going to happen.
 What we need to do, then, is try to identify the causes of the worst problems with a mind to preventing them recurring.
 I don't know if it is possible to stop every sexual assault (keep in mind that I'm a bit of a pessimist), but I think that better practices of sex education, and different kinds of sociality, might go a long way towards that end.

-But some things that are arguably or definitely bad, difficult, and/or uncomfortable are nevertheless quite as serious as, say, sexual assault.
+But some things that are arguably or definitely bad, difficult, and/or uncomfortable are nevertheless not quite as serious as, say, sexual assault.

 Let's take one practical example.